Nikon D750 vs Panasonic G1

 Studio photographers will appreciate that the Nikon D750 (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the D750 and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Panasonic G1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 12MP) with a 45% higher linear resolution.

 - Better image quality: Scores substantially higher (40 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (3.7 bits more color depth).